Borrowed Bites

 • Preheat the oven to 350°F. Line two baking sheets with parchment paper.

 • In the bowl of a stand mixer, whisk the flour, sugar, baking powder, and salt.
-This will not work with hand beaters, but can be done in a food processor instead of a stand mixer.
+This will not work with a hand mixer, but can be done in a food processor instead of a stand mixer.

 3 cups flour, ⅔ cups sugar, 4 teaspoon baking powder, ¼ teaspoon salt